hirememorey/nba-lineup-optimizer/LINEUP_COMPARISON_IMPLEMENTATION_PLAN.md

 ## Next Steps

 ### **Immediate Actions (This Week)**
+1. **🚨 CRITICAL: Basketball Validation**: Test 7-parameter model against original paper examples
+2. **Create Validation Test Suite**: Build comprehensive basketball validation framework
+3. **Document Model Limitations**: Clearly document what insights we may have lost in simplification

+### **Week 1-2 (Only if validation passes)**
 1. **Analyze k=8 Data**: Investigate `player_archetypes_k8.csv` structure and quality
 2. **Create Data Mapping**: Map k=8 archetypes to research paper archetypes
 3. **Update Documentation**: Document the archetype system changes

-### **Week 1-2**
+### **Week 3-4 (Only if validation passes)**
 1. **Update Model Integration**: Modify system to use k=8 archetypes
 2. **Test Data Quality**: Validate all major players have proper assignments
 3. **Update Position Mapping**: Create fan-friendly mappings for 8 archetypes

-### **Week 3-4**
+### **Week 5-6 (Only if validation passes)**
 1. **Implement Lineup Analysis**: Build lineup performance calculator
 2. **Create Swapping Interface**: Build player swapping functionality
 3. **Test with Real Data**: Validate with actual NBA lineups

 ## Conclusion

 This implementation plan addresses the critical limitation of the current k=3 archetype system and provides a clear path to building a meaningful lineup comparison and player swapping interface.
-The key insight is that we need richer archetype data to enable sophisticated lineup analysis that fans will find valuable.
+However, **the critical first step is validating our simplified model against the original paper's basketball insights**.

+**Key Insight**: Statistical convergence does not equal semantic validity.
+We must ensure our 7-parameter model actually captures the contextual player interactions that made the original paper valuable before proceeding with k=8 implementation.

-**The critical first step is switching to k=8 archetypes, which will unlock the system's potential for meaningful lineup analysis.**
+**The critical first step is basketball validation, which will determine whether we can proceed with k=8 archetypes or need to improve our modeling approach.**